British Prime Minister Johnson to face no-confidence vote

 Discontent that has been building for months erupted after a 10-day parliamentary break that included a long weekend of celebrations of Queen Elizabeth II’s Platinum Jubilee.
 For many, the four-day holiday was a chance to relax — but there was no respite for Johnson, who was booed by some onlookers as he arrived for a service in the queen’s honor at St. Paul’s Cathedral on Friday.

-Brady said some lawmakers who submitted no-confidence letters had asked for them to be held back until after the jubilee weekend.
+Brady said some lawmakers who submitted no-confidence letters had asked for them to be held back until after the jubilee weekend — but even without counting those, the threshold was still reached on Sunday.

 Previous prime ministers who survived no-confidence votes emerged severely weakened.
 Theresa May, for instance, won one in 2018 but never regained her authority and resigned within months, sparking a leadership contest that was won by Johnson.